Free SAP C_THINK1_02 Exam Actual Questions & Explanations

 C_THINK1_02 Exam Syllabus & Core Topics

-• Design Thinking Methodology and Principles: Understand the foundational frameworks, iterative nature, and core mindsets that underpin design thinking.
-You must recognize when and why to apply design thinking over traditional problem-solving approaches.
+• Design Thinking Methodology and Principles: Understand the core philosophy, values, and foundational concepts of design thinking; recognize when and why to apply this approach in organizational contexts.

-• Post Production & Facilitation: Lead workshops, manage group dynamics, and facilitate collaborative sessions.
-You must understand how to create psychological safety, encourage participation, and drive consensus in cross-functional teams.
+• Post Production and Facilitation: Lead workshops, manage group dynamics, and facilitate collaborative sessions; ensure diverse voices contribute and decisions are documented.

 Question Formats & What They Test